-Budgeting with Calculations and Charts
+Excel - Budgeting with Calculations and Charts

-In this chapter, you will dive into calculations, one of Excel's most useful features.
-Like a calculator, Excel can add, subtract, multiply, and divide.
-You will also build eye-catching column and pie charts that summarize data and reveal numeric trends.
-Picturing your data in charts makes it easy to understand that data at a glance.
+n this lesson, you will perform calculations and create charts in Excel.
+You will construct your own formulas and use some of Excel's most popular built-in functions.
+Then you will build eye-catching column and pie charts that summarize data and reveal numeric trends.
+Picturing your data in charts makes it easy to understand the data at a glance.

-LEARNING OBJECTIVES
+LESSON OBJECTIVES